-Every year, during the dark, cold months of winter, it seems as if spring will never come.
-Around mid-February, summer starts to seem like a dream.
-But then Mother Nature starts to smile again, with carpets of green grass seeming to appear out of nowhere.
-Spring arrives and brings lots of showers and beautiful flowers.
-Overnight spring seems to turn into summer and winter is a faint memory.
+Every year, during the dark, cold months of winter, it seems as if spring will never come—especially around mid-February.
+But then Mother Nature smiles again.
+Spring arrives, bringing lots of showers and beautiful flowers.
+Overnight, spring turns into summer and winter is a faint memory.
 The circle of life!

-Here in the Midwest, the first fresh produce at our local organic store is an assortment of herbs—chives, parsley, cilantro, dill, sage, mint, oregano, basil, salad greens, etc. This is followed closely by tiny, orange, really sweet carrots, asparagus, radishes, chard, spinach, and bitter greens such as kale and arugula.
+Here in the Midwest, the first fresh produce at our local organic store is an assortment of herbs—chives, parsley, cilantro, dill, sage, mint, oregano, basil, salad greens, etc. These are followed closely by tiny, orange, really sweet carrots; asparagus; radishes; chard; spinach; and bitter greens, such as kale and arugula.

 Take advantage of your fresh finds with these helpful, gently cleansing recipes: